 Epicor ERP Sales Management Modules

 Epicor ERP Sales Management menu contains 7 modules:

 - Customer Relationship Management (CRM)

 Some modules are actually integrated within the core or basic modules, for example, the Enhanced Quality Assurance module will appear embedded within the standard Quality Assurance module.

-To the right is a typical Menu Screen for the Sales Management module.
+To the left is a typical Menu Screen for the Sales Management module.